seuntech/vidalytics/README.md

 config -> configuration file

-engine -> system core, all methods and classes maging the whole system
+engine -> system core, all methods and classes managing the whole system

 java -> java files shared by all themes